Our postal address is ePRINTit™, 7820 S Quincy Street, Willowbrook IL 60527

 Your information will only be disclosed when legally required to do so, at the request of governmental authorities conducting an investigation, to verify or enforce compliance with the policies governing our Web site and applicable laws or to protect against misuse or unauthorized use of our Web site.

 ePRINTit™ does not sell, rent or lease customer lists generated through the ePRINTit™ Web site to third parties.
+Documents sent to the ePRINTit™ service are automatically destroyed on a 8-day expiry/destruction cycle in their encrypted form and can never be disclosed.

 How can you access, edit or delete your information?